abrown681/week8/README.md

 - GIF walkthrough: https://github.com/abrown681/week8/blob/master/Insecure%20Direct%20Object%20Reference%20(IDOR).gif

 Vulnerability #2: Cross-Site Request Forgery (CSRF)
-- To replicate: use Burp to intercept a user edit request.
+- To replicate: use Burp to intercept a user edit request from the admin site.
 Once intercepted, send the request to the repeater.
 In the repeater, change the user's data to anything you'd like (I changed the first name to "HACKER").
-Execute the request, and the user's information will be changed on the website.
+Send the POST request, and the user's information will be changed on the website.
 - GIF walkthrough: https://github.com/abrown681/week8/blob/master/Cross-Site%20Request%20Forgery%20(CSRF).gif